-Meatballs – this is usually my favorite Tapa to munch on at Spanish restaurants, so I wasn’t able to resist here.
+This is usually my favorite Tapa to munch on at Spanish restaurants, so I wasn’t able to resist here.

-Cheese dip – my son loves melted cheese with breadsticks at home.
+My son loves melted cheese with breadsticks at home.
 I think getting this tasty dish was a big mistake since it is a billion times better than I will ever make it.
 So I had a big warning for my son, that mama can’t make it like them since we don’t have the right ingredients in Guatemala

-Games for kids – back in the 18th Century kids had to be entertained like today’s kids.
+Back in the 18th Century kids had to be entertained like today’s kids.
 With no ipads and tablets, my oldest son played a historic came getting the ring on the hook the whole time we were there.
 What fun.

 This was one of our absolute favorite eating out experiences while in St. Augustine.
 And the best part it was dirt cheap.
 Literally, the flatbreads were on sale for $5 each.
 The rest was no more than $10 a dish.
 And they were huge dishes on top of that.